This lime pickle is a real show-piece!

 This lime pickle recipe makes quite a lot but the pickle lasts indefinitely in a sterilised jar in a cool dark place such as a cupboard to the fridge.

-Place the limes in a bowl and add the salt, whole garlic cloves and red chilli powder.
+- Place the limes in a bowl and add the salt, whole garlic cloves and red chilli powder.
 Mix well coating the limes and pressing down on them as you do.
-Retain the juices and place the mixture into a steamer and steam for about 15 minutes until they are quite soft.
+Retain the juices and refrigerate and then place the juiced lime mixture into a steamer and steam for about 15 minutes until they are quite soft.

-At the end of day two, warm the vegetable oil over high heat.
-When the oil is smoking slightly, throw in the black mustard seeds, cumin seeds and the asafoetida.
+- At the end of day two, heat the vegetable oil over medium high heat.
+When the oil is hot, throw in the black mustard seeds, cumin seeds and the asafoetida.
 The mustard seeds will begin to pop.
-When they do, pour the oil mixtures of the limes and stir well.
+When they do, pour the oil mixture over the limes and stir well.

 - Pour in the reserved lime juices too.

 - Cover again with the towel and allow to sit in the sun or a warm place for another two days.

 - At the end of two days scoop the lime pickle into a food processor and process to a chunky or smooth paste.
 Place this in a sterilised air tight container and let sit in a cool place for at least two weeks before serving.